ygemici/osz/loader/README.md

 BOOTBOOT expects the kernel to fit inside the initial ramdisk.
 This is ideal for hobby OSes and microkernels.
-The advantage it gaves is that your kernel can be splitted up into several files and yet they will be loaded together as if it was a monolitic kernel, and you can use your own filesystem for that.
+The advantage it gaves is that your kernel can be splitted up into several files and yet they will be loaded together as if it were a monolitic kernel.
+And you can use your own file system for the initrd.

 License
 -------